The political divide has only gotten worse

 In terms of the political polarization, Maine is living up to its motto: Dirigo.

-Almost a year after the state split is electoral college votes between the Republicans and Democrats for the first time since 1988, the Pew Research Center is reporting that the national political divide is wider than ever.
+Almost a year after the state split is electoral college votes between the Republicans and Democrats, the Pew Research Center is reporting that the national political divide is wider than ever.

 On issues including the social safety net, race and immigration, Pew’s poll found the views of people in the two parties to have diverged dramatically during the first year of Donald Trump’s presidency.